Hi, my name is Robbie and I’ve been a professional dating coach for the last 15 years.

 Don’t take this kind of thing personally.
 There are a million reasons why she might cancel a date or not respond to you, and all you can do is focus on what you can control.
 It never pays to delete a number.

-What you can do though is be better at texting to increase your chances of getting her out on a date without flaking on you.
-We have a FREE video training that goes over all that.
-Just click the image below to learn more and access now!
+What you can do is be more skillful at asking for her number and be better at texting to increase your chances of getting her out on a date without flaking on you.